Homemade Ginger Ale is easy to make, sweet, spicy, and refreshing. You can make the syrup in advance to make a glass whenever you want.

 Make-Ahead and Storage

-The ginger simple syrup can be made in advance and stored in the refrigerator for up to 2 weeks.
+The ginger simple syrup can be made in advance and stored in the refrigerator in a covered container for up to 2 weeks.

 📖 Recipe